vedantrasam2/calculator/README.md

 # calculator
-I made a basic calculator with the help of javasrcipt HTML,CSS
+I made a basic calculator by using javasrcipt HTML,CSS